Multi-objective optimization for targeted self-assembly among competing polymorphs: Introduction

-In this work, we investigate the relationship between thermodynamic and kinetic objectives when designing isotropic pair potentials to self-assemble a target crystal structure.
-In this scenario, we wish to determine whether these objectives can be \textit{simultaneously} optimized by searching a high-dimensional design space of candidate pair potentials.
-We specifically consider the prototypical problem of self-assembling a honeycomb lattice, which is the two-dimensional analog of the cubic diamond lattice.
-The honeycomb lattice can be stabilized thermodynamically using an isotropic pair potential, as originally shown by optimizing the free-energy differences between the honeycomb lattice and alternative, competing crystal lattices at equilibrium~\cite{nmo1,nmo2}.
-However, it has been suggested more recently~\cite{goodrich} that the pair potential that maximizes a measure of the self-assembly speed can differ qualitatively from the thermodynamically optimal potential found in Ref.~\cite{nmo1}.
-The honeycomb design problem is therefore an ideal test case for investigating whether thermodynamic and kinetic objectives are necessarily in conflict.

-Here we address this question by performing multi-objective optimization of pair potentials that assemble the honeycomb lattice from a disordered phase.
-In this way, we identify the \textit{Pareto front}~\cite{pareto_def} that characterizes the pair-potential design space with respect to both thermodynamic and kinetic objectives.
+Here we investigate the relationship between thermodynamic and kinetic objectives for a prototypical class of self-assembly problems, in which pair potentials are designed to assemble a target crystal polymorph from an initially disordered mixture.
+We first introduce a new ML-guided global optimization method, \textit{active learning via Gaussian Process Regression}~\cite{an2024}, that allows us to efficiently search a high-dimensional design space of candidate pair potentials.
+We then use this approach to locate the \textit{Pareto front}~\cite{pareto_def,trubiano} that characterizes the pair-potential design space with respect to a pair of thermodynamic and kinetic objectives, represented by a \textit{finite-time self-assembly yield} and a \textit{self-assembly rate}, respectively.
 Pareto-optimal pair potentials, whose thermodynamic and kinetic properties lie on the Pareto front, cannot be optimized further with respect to one objective without reducing the performance of the potential with respect to the other objective.
-The Pareto front is of central importance for inverse design, since it reveals the existence and severity of a trade-off between thermodynamic and kinetic optimality for self-assembly~\cite{trubiano}.
-Understanding how the shape of the Pareto front depends on the physics of the self-assembly process will therefore enable the development of improved inverse design approaches that seek to minimize the thermodynamics/kinetics trade-off.
+The Pareto front is therefore of central importance for inverse design, since it reveals the extent of any trade-off between thermodynamic and kinetic optimality for the self-assembly of a target polymorph under prescribed conditions~\cite{trubiano}.
+Moreover, examination of the Pareto-optimal potentials can uncover the physical mechanism underlying a trade-off between these two design objectives.